Random lattice triangulations: Structure and algorithms: Structural properties

-\begin{proof} It suffices to show that each of the two pairs of parallel lines that bound the strips are adjacent lines in a family as in Proposition~\ref{prop:parallel}.
+\begin{pf} Consider an arbitrary triangulation edge $\sigma_x$, not horizontal or vertical, with endpoints $p_1,p_2$ and minimal parallelogram $p_1p_3p_2p_4$, as illustrated in Figure~\ref{fig:excluded}.
+It suffices to show that each of the two pairs of parallel lines that bound the strips in Figure~\ref{fig:excluded} are adjacent lines in a family as in Proposition~\ref{prop:parallel}.
 Consider first the pair of lines through $p_1p_4$ and $p_2p_3$.
 We need to verify that~$p_1$ is a closest point to the line through $p_2p_3$.
-W.l.o.g., assume that $p_2$ is the point~$(0,0)$ and $p_1$ is the point~$(a,b)$, with $a,b$ positive and coprime.
+Assume w.l.o.g. that $p_2$ is the point~$(0,0)$, and $p_1$ is the point~$(a,b)$, with $a,b$ positive and coprime.
 Suppose $p_3$ is the point $(a',b')$, and recall that the horizontal distance of~$p_3$ from~$\sigma_x$ is~$a^{-1}$.
 By similarity of triangles, the horizontal distance of~$p_1$ from the line through $p_2p_3$ (distance $p_1u$ in Figure~\ref{fig:excluded}) is $\frac{a}{a'}\times\frac{1}{a}=\frac{1}{a'}$.
-Hence, by Proposition~\ref{prop:closest}, $p_1$ is a closest point to this line, and by Proposition~\ref{prop:parallel} this parallel strip contains no integer points.
+Hence, by Proposition~\ref{prop:closest}, $p_1$ is a closest point to this line, and by Proposition~\ref {prop:parallel} this parallel strip contains no integer points.

 An analogous argument using vertical separation shows that the distance $p_2v$ is~$\frac{1}{b'}$ and hence the other parallel strip, bounded by lines through $p_2p_4$ and $p_1p_3$, also contains no integer points.
-This completes the proof. \end{proof}
+This completes the proof. \end{pf}